ninjapanzer/Mote/README.md

 - Browse around.
 The file list populates as you delve deeper into the file tree.
 - Click on a file to download to a temp folder and open it
 - Any saves on that file will automatically upload it.

+#ToDos

+1. Allow for port configuration with paramiko for linux osx
+2. Automate build for Crypto on install
+3. If hostkey doesnot always exist direct user to ssh to location once before trying to connect